 Hello.
 I am a PhD Candidate in the Department of Political Science at the University of Michigan.
 My substantive research focuses on various aspects of repression and discrimination in comparative, American, and international politics.
 Methodologically, I am interested in research design, experiments, and using computational tools to better understand the social world.
-I have published work on these topics in the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Analysis, Political Science Research and Methods, PS: Political Science & Politics, Research & Politics, State Politics & Policy Quarterly, and in several journals in other fields.
+I have published work on these topics in the American Journal of Political Science, the British Journal of Political Science, International Studies Quarterly, Political Research Quarterly, and Political Analysis, among other journals.

 Countries where I have conducted or am conducting research.

 My general interest in repression and discrimination has led to my current research agenda, which centers on the politics of policing.
 In a series of papers, I examine discrimination in police recruitment and oversight, the political effects of policing, and the effectiveness of domestic security strategies, among other things.
 My desire to better understand the politics of policing motivates my dissertation, a book-length project entitled The Politics of Discriminatory Policing.
 At the core of this project is a novel theory about police discrimination informed, in part, by interviews conducted with domestic security agents.
 To test this theory, I use a variety of approaches including audit and survey experiments, machine learning, and interviews and ride-alongs with domestic security agents.
 My theory and results contribute to the new interdisciplinary literature on comparative policing that is emerging in political science, sociology, economics, and criminology.